rundeck/rundeck/docs/en/02-basics/02-chapter1.md

 :    From the Jobs page, one can list, create and run Jobs.
 A
      configurable filter allows a user to limit the Job listing to those Jobs matching the filtering criteria.
 These filter settings can be saved to a Users profile.
+Only authorized jobs will be visible.

 Admin